Symbolic Simulator Operations¶

 - When called with no arguments

-will print out documentation on all configuration variables in the system, including those which have no values by default (in particular, there may be more options printed here than are displayed bysymbolic_config
+symbolic_config_helpwill print out documentation on all configuration variables in the system, including those which have no values by default (in particular, there may be more options printed here than are displayed bysymbolic_config). - When called with a string argument

-will display documentation for the named configuration variable.
+name,symbolic_config_helpwill display documentation for the named configuration variable.

 assert¶